SergeoLacruz/inventree-zebra-plugin/README.md

 ```

 We need to define a dict with the name SETTINGS.
 Please be aware the keys need to be in all CAPITAL letters like CONNECTION.
-Simple parameters are just text strings like the port. we can set a default.
+Simple parameters are just text strings like the port.
+We can set a default.
 The name and description shows up in the UI.
-Instead of ta simple test we can also use choices.
+Instead of a simple text we can also use choices.
 The first string like "local" it the key you use in the code.
 The second
 one is the description in the UI.
 After that we need to define a function: